Booster's Blog

 ...

-3. Ensure that the files from the above list are present in the S3 storage.
+3. Ensure that the files from the above list are present in your archive storage (local directory, S3, or other location).

 2021-10-26 10:45:05 62643 000000010000006000000010.br

-ℹ️ INFO: If the files are missing on S3, upload them manually using any available method (in case of Point-In-Time Recovery (PITR), all WAL file chains must be on S3 storage).
+ℹ️ INFO: If the files are missing in your archive storage (S3, local archive directory, or other storage location), upload them manually using any available method.
+In case of Point-In-Time Recovery (PITR), all WAL file chains must be present in your archive storage.

 4. Delete the unnecessary WAL files to free up disk space